𝟓 𝐁𝐞𝐬𝐭 𝐖𝐨𝐫𝐤𝐢𝐧𝐠 𝐂𝐚𝐩𝐢𝐭𝐚𝐥 𝐌𝐚𝐧𝐚𝐠𝐞𝐦𝐞𝐧𝐭 𝐒𝐭𝐫𝐚𝐭𝐞𝐠𝐢𝐞𝐬: 𝐇𝐨𝐰 𝐭𝐨 𝐌𝐚𝐧𝐚𝐠𝐞 𝐄𝐟𝐟𝐞𝐜𝐭𝐢𝐯𝐞𝐥𝐲

 Let’s first talk about the most important component of working capital: Cash- the most liquid asset.

-Companies should maintain an adequate amount of cash and cash equivalent for meeting their business expenses to perform their day-to-day operations.
+Companies should maintain an adequate amount of cash and cash equivalent to meet their business expenses to perform their day-to-day operations.
 Effective cash management allows companies to meet their daily unexpected cash requirements.
 However, excessive cash holdings may impact a company’s profitability and increase the opportunity cost of capital because it will remain idle and yield no returns.

 Then, what are cash management strategies?
 To manage cash efficiently, following cash management strategies are a true guide.
 Let’s explore them.